kvbaurb99/Discord-Clone/README.md

 ## Requirements

-- App will not work properly if PORT will not be set to 3000.
-If you run app with Docker then PORT will be default set to 3000.
+- The app requires that the `PORT` environment variable is set to **3000**.
+If the `PORT` variable is not set correctly, the app may not function properly.

-- If you want run app locally with Docker you will have to install Docker Desktop and then you can install and run app with steps below.
+- If you want run app locally with Docker you will have to install `Docker Desktop` and then you can install and run app with steps below.

 ## Installation and run with Docker